 Language QA is a part of LQA that tests the integration of translations in the game and their adaptation for the market with a different language culture.

 Unlike quality assessment, that scores the accuracy of a completed translation based on a model with pre-determined values, quality assurance goes deeper to pre-empt and avoid errors, ensuring the quality at any stage of the localization process.

 Linguistic game testing ensures that your game has the desired impact on players using different languages, and negates the risk of releasing something that might spoil the immersion you’re aiming for.
-When localization and LQA are done right, the player will feel as though the game was originally written in their language.

 The impact that linguistic QA testing can have on your final product is profound.
 Games often feature fantastical storylines that rely on suspension of disbelief for true immersion.
 The wrong word, awkward phrasing or stiff language can erode the virtual world you’ve painstakingly created.
 Bad translations can even change the motivations of characters, destroy the mood of different environments and make your game a laughing stock.

 Few people remember the game Zero Wing, but one of its biggest translation errors “All your base are belong to us” is still going strong as an internet meme.